akarshjoice/Top-10-Most-Liked-URL-Using-Hadoop_MapReduce/README.md

 	User’s location
 	User’s sex.

-Set up a MapReduce implementation that emits the like count for each URL and user demographic.
+Set up a MapReduce implementation that emits the like count for each URL based on user demographic.
 Use a custom generated dataset.The Reduce functions can run in a separate server(s).
 Map runs in each Facebook APP Server and simply emits the link count for each URL and user demographic.
 The Reduce aggregates the link counts on a continuous basis and this is used to populate the dashboard.